OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/sql-database/sql-database-connectivity-issues.md

           case 233:
           case 64:
             // DBNETLIB Error Code: 20
-            // hello instance of SQL Server you attempted tooconnect to
+            // The instance of SQL Server you attempted to connect to
             // does not support encryption.
           case (int)ProcessNetLibErrorCode.EncryptionNotSupported:
             return true;